Enigmatic-Smile/docs/stream/sdks/react-native/reference-v2.md

 If you set an empty value, you will not be able to start the verified enrollment flow.
 Instead you will receive an error in the main [`callback`](#main-results-callback) (`Fidel.ErrorType.sdkConfigurationError`), immediately after the attempt to start.

-> Important: For Expense Management use cases via Transaction Stream programs, please set only a subset of the following countries: `Fidel.Country.unitedKingdom`, `Fidel.Country.unitedStates`, `Fidel.Country.canada`, as these are the only supported countries.
+> Important: For Stream use cases via Transaction Stream programs, please set only a subset of the following countries: `Fidel.Country.unitedKingdom`, `Fidel.Country.unitedStates`, `Fidel.Country.canada`, as these are the only supported countries.

 #### options.defaultSelectedCountry